freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

    These are changes to the text of challenges - the description, instructions, or test text.

-   You can also review these right on GitHub and decide whether to merge them.
-We need to be a bit more careful about these because millions of people will encounter this text as they work through the freeCodeCamp curriculum.
-Does the pull request make the text more clear without making it much longer?
+   You can also review these on GitHub and decide whether to merge them.
+We need to be more careful about these because millions of people will encounter this text as they work through the freeCodeCamp curriculum.
+Does the pull request make the text clear without making it much longer?
 Are the edits relevant and not overly pedantic?
-Remember that our goal is for challenges to be as clear and as short as possible.
+Remember that our goal is for challenges to be as clear and short as possible.
 They aren't the place for obscure details.
 Contributors may try to add links to resources to the challenges.

    You can close invalid pull requests and reply to them with these [reply templates](moderator-handbook.md#closing-invalid-pull-requests).

-   If the changes look good, please ensure to leave an approval with a "LGTM" (Looks Good To Me) comment.
+   If the changes look good, please ensure to leave an approval with an "LGTM" (Looks Good To Me) comment.
 Once a pull request gets at least two approvals (including yours) from the moderators or the dev-team, you can go ahead and merge it.

 2. **Challenge code edits**

    These are changes to the code in a challenge - the challenge seed, challenge solution, and test strings.

-   These pull requests need to be pulled down from GitHub and tested on your local computer or Gitpod to make sure the challenge tests can still be passed with the current solution and to make sure the new code doesn't introduce any errors.
+   These pull requests need to be pulled down from GitHub and tested on your local computer or Gitpod to ensure the challenge tests can still be passed with the current solution and to ensure the new code doesn't introduce any errors.

    Some contributors may try to add additional tests to cover pedantic corner-cases.
-We need to be careful to not make the challenge too complicated.
+We need to be careful not to make the challenge too complicated.
 These challenges and their tests should be as simple and intuitive as possible.
 Aside from the algorithm challenges and interview prep section, learners should be able to solve each challenge within about 2 minutes.

    You can close invalid pull requests and reply to them with these [reply templates](moderator-handbook.md#closing-invalid-pull-requests).

-   If the changes look good, please ensure to leave an approval with a "LGTM" comment.
+   If the changes look good, please ensure to leave an approval with an "LGTM" comment.
 Once a pull request gets at least two approvals (including yours) from the moderators or the dev-team, you can go ahead and merge it.

 3. **Platform changes**